-With an application programming interface (API) and maximally open data, the DPLA can be used by software developers, researchers, and others to create novel environments for learning, tools for discovery, and engaging apps.
+With an application programming interface (API) and maximally open data, DPLA can be used by software developers, researchers, and others to create novel environments for learning, tools for discovery, and engaging apps.

 3. An advocate for a strong public option in the twenty-first century.

 For most of American history, the ability to access materials for free through public libraries has been a central part of our culture, producing generations of avid readers and a knowledgeable, engaged citizenry.
-The DPLA works, along with like-minded organizations and individuals, to ensure that this critical, open intellectual landscape remains vibrant and broad in the face of increasingly restrictive digital options.
-The DPLA seeks to multiply openly accessible materials to strengthen the public option that libraries represent in their communities.
+DPLA works, along with like-minded organizations and individuals, to ensure that this critical, open intellectual landscape remains vibrant and broad in the face of increasingly restrictive digital options.
+DPLA seeks to multiply openly accessible materials to strengthen the public option that libraries represent in their communities.

 DPLA is a registered 501(c)(3) non-profit organization.
 It is registered as a library in the state of Massachusetts.